whitneygriffith/realworldexpress/models/README.md

 Create the schema for the *User Model* in `User.js`

-Add validations to the *User Model*
+Add validations to the *User Model* such as email REGEX and unique validation